dart-archive/angular.dart/CONTRIBUTING.md

 We'd love for you to contribute to our source code and to make AngularDart even better than it is today!
 Here are the guidelines we'd like you to follow:

+## Code of Conduct
+Help us keep Angular open and inclusive.
+Please read and follow our [Code of Conduct][coc].

 ## Got a Question or Problem?

 If you have questions about how to use AngularDart, please direct these to the [Google Group][groups]